 The conservative VVD party, which is the party of the country's PM Mark Rutte, finished second, beating the challenge from the Eurosceptic Forum for Democracy party of populist Thierry Baudet.

-The VVD finished at 15%, with Forum for Democracy third on 11%.
+The VVD finished at 15%, with Forum for Democracy third at 11%.

 This is a surprise result for the Labour party and is expected to boost the candidacy to the European Commission presidency of its lead candidate, Frans Timmermans.